RobotecAI/ROSCon2023Demo/ros2_ws/README.md

 - cargo_unload_tasks: Tasks where the cargo is unloaded from the robot
 - task_acquire_lock: Tasks where a lock is acquired (prevents robots from using the same path).
 Each lock must be later released
 - task_release_lock: Tasks where a lock is released.

+## Warning: demo code
+Code quality is "demo", so be careful when using it for building serious projects.
+This codebase was only meant to enable demonstration of O3DE capabilities.